Updated: May 2018

 For many travelers, Ecuador and the Galapagos is a trip of a lifetime!
 But it also poses a lot of challenges when trying to figure out what to pack.
 In many ways, visiting Ecuador is not one climate, it is three very different ones.
 Regardless of how you get there, one of your biggest decisions will be what to pack for Ecuador and the Galapagos.

 Both mainland Ecuador and the Galapagos Islands straddle the Equator.
 That means 12 full hours of daylight year round.
-Theoretically, it also means warm weather.
+Theoretically, it also means enjoying the warm Galapagos Islands weather.
 However, Ecuador is not uniform in its geography and there is a lot of variation.
 The Galapagos Islands tend to be warm, but with a cooling ocean breeze.
 The Avenue of the Volcanoes can be downright cold depending on the time of year you go.
 And Quito, the highest capital city in the world, is surrounded by rugged mountains and has unpredictable weather systems.
 This makes packing for Ecuador a challenge.

 We went to Ecuador in March and were in the country for a full two weeks.
 To minimize packing unnecessary clothes, we had laundry done at our hotel in Quito at the half-way point in the trip.